priyesh-pandya/laravel-blog/README.md

 ## Laravel-Blog

 Laravel-blog is build to demonstrate a simple blog application using the Laravel version 5.5, can be used to learn laravel basics operations & its functionalities.
-For more detail refer laravel development.
+For more detail refer laravel documents.

 ## About Laravel